AndyJacobBarth/Problems/Kattis/reversebinary/reversebinary.md

 N:      0000
 ```

-Now that we have the reversed binary, we need to print this out in base-$10$.
+Now that we have the reversed binary, we need to print this out in base- $10$.
 We can achieve this by iteratively multiplying the binary from right to left by progressive powers of $2$.
 This will give us our final answer.
 However, if right shift is division by $2$, we can do a left shift to multiply by $2$ and save some overhead.

 In the below pseudocode, we combine all of these steps together.
 You may notice `answer` is left-shifted before receiving the LSB bitmask for $N$.
 This is intentional.
 If done after the bitmask operation, then when $N$ was $0$, `answer` would have been left-shifted one too many times, requiring a right-shift afterwards.
 (This becomes very problematic, as if we choose to hold `answer` with as many bits as `N`, we may lose a bit here).